AlanRockefeller/inat.label.py/README.md

 - An optional command line switch can print out the iNaturalist URL's of observations which are in California.
 This makes it easy to add these observations to the Mycomap CA Network project.
 - Includes a 1-second delay if there are more than 20 requests, which stops the iNaturalist API from denying requests for large label printing jobs.
 - Adds a QR code to the RTF labels which points to the iNaturalist URL
+- When generating RTF labels it prints the iconic taxon along with the name - fungi in blue, plants in green and everything else in white.
+This will help you quickly notice if an observation number is mistyped.

 ## Installation